Ottwo/fanyichen.github.io/_pages/about.md

-Hello everyone!I'm Fan Yichen.Nice to meet you all!
+Hello everyone!
+I'm Fan Yichen.
+Nice to meet you all!
 ======
 Fan Yichen is a dedicated third-year undergraduate student deeply fascinated by the frontier of artificial intelligence.
 His academic focus lies at the intersection of ​​deep learning​​, ​​continual learning​​, and the development of autonomous AI agents.
 He is particularly interested in how intelligent systems can progressively acquire, refine, and utilize knowledge over time without succumbing to ​​catastrophic forgetting​​, a primary challenge in continual learning where learning new information interferes with previously retained knowledge
-.

 A significant part of his interest involves the architecture and capabilities of ​​AI Agents​​—systems that can perceive their environment, make decisions, and take actions to achieve specific goals
-.

 He is exploring how these agents can be designed to learn continuously from their interactions with dynamic environments, moving beyond static, task-specific models towards more general and adaptable intelligence.
 This exploration naturally extends to the ​​Model Context Protocol (MCP)​​, which he understands as a pivotal framework for enabling large language models (LLMs) to connect seamlessly with external data sources, tools, and services
-.

 He is keen on understanding how MCP functions as a standardized "USB-C interface for AI," facilitating the flexible tool-use and context-aware capabilities that are essential for building more powerful and practical AI agents
-.

 His current conceptual work involves investigating various methodologies to achieve effective continual learning.
 This includes studying ​​regularization-based approaches​​ that constrain parameter updates to protect old knowledge, ​​replay-based methods​​ that rehearse past experiences, and ​​architectural strategies​​ that dynamically allocate or modularize network components to accommodate new skills
-.

 He is also intrigued by the potential of leveraging large-scale pre-trained ​​foundation models​​ as a base to reduce forgetting and improve knowledge transfer in continual learning scenarios
-.

 Looking forward, he aims to deepen his practical understanding by applying these concepts to tangible problems.
 Potential areas of application include optimizing workflows or developing adaptive systems that can operate in complex, evolving environments.
 Through his ongoing coursework and self-directed study, he is building a solid foundation in the core principles of deep neural networks, reinforcement learning, and the system design thinking required to contribute to the advancement of lifelong learning machines.

 For those users that need more advanced functionality, the template also supports the following popular tools:
 - [MathJax](https://www.mathjax.org/) for mathematical equations